Super Bowl LVI: Pre-game ceremonies

 Country singer Mickey Guyton performed "The Star-Spangled Banner", making her the first black female country singer to perform the national anthem at the game.
-She was backed by several background singers.
+She was backed by several background singers and a pianist.
 Jhené Aiko, accompanied by harpist Gracie Sprout, performed "America the Beautiful".
 Sandra Mae Frank performed both songs in American Sign Language alongside Guyton and Aiko, with full coverage of the ASL performance available on the NBC Sports app.
 Mary Mary, accompanied by the Youth Orchestra of Los Angeles, performed "Lift Every Voice and Sing".
 Electronic music producer Zedd served as DJ during pre-game warmups.
 The flyover was conducted by a 5-plane formation by the USAF Air Combat Command demonstration teams with an A-10 Thunderbolt II, an F-16 Fighting Falcon, an F-22 Raptor, and an F-35 Lightning II as well as a P-51 Mustang representing the Air Force Heritage Flight.
 Former tennis player Billie Jean King then participated in the coin toss ceremony, honoring the 50th anniversary of Title IX, the federal civil rights law prohibiting sex discrimination in education programs.
 Dwayne Johnson introduced both teams using his persona as The Rock from the WWE.

 Halftime show

-The halftime show was headlined by Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar, and it was widely praised.
+This was the final halftime show to be sponsored by Pepsi.
+The halftime show was headlined by Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, and Kendrick Lamar, and it was widely praised.
 Surprise appearances were made by 50 Cent and Anderson .Paak.
 Deaf rappers Sean Forbes and Warren Snipe performed in American Sign Language during the show; this was the first time that American Sign Language was used during a halftime show at the Super Bowl.
 Described as a "legends of hip hop" performance, evoking nostalgia and localizing the globally broadcast game to Southern California with Dre's performance, it was the third show in partnership with Jay Z's Roc Nation.
-Eminem kneeled after his set as a tribute to Colin Kaepernick.
+Eminem knelt after his set as a tribute to Colin Kaepernick.
 A rumor claimed that Eminem had been told by the NFL to stand up rather than kneel.
 However, an NFL spokesman told The New York Times that officials watched the taking the knee gesture "during rehearsals this week."
 A list in Rolling Stone by Rob Sheffield praised the performance as an "old-school West Coast rap history lesson" and ranked it as the fourth-best Super Bowl halftime show of all time, behind those by Beyoncé, U2, and Prince.
-He wrote that Kendrick Lamar deserved his own full-length performance.
+He wrote that Kendrick Lamar deserved his own full-length performance which would eventually come to fruition in 2025 when he received his stand alone halftime show in Super Bowl LIX, which featured Samuel L. Jackson, SZA, Serena Williams and DJ Mustard.